Compare Over 140 Vendors

-In addition to department specific modules like those listed above, many ERP platforms are specifically designed for particular industries like manufacturing, field service, or technology.
-Industry-focused ERP systems package helpful features together, and may offer a useful starting point for those new to ERP software.
+In addition to department specific modules like those listed above, many ERP platforms target particular industries like manufacturing, field service, and technology.
+Industry-focused ERP systems package helpful features together and offer a useful starting point for those new to ERP software.

 When all sectors of the company gather in a single software to plan and track business events, all of the business data can then be made available for team review.
 Many modern ERP systems invest heavily in analysis tools and visualizations that let team members create reports that show progress, indicate inventory levels, and notify colleagues of wins.
 ERP software then acts as the single source of truth for stakeholders to compare successes and prepare for bumps in the road.

-While still useful for storing grain, business silos–where teams work independent of one another to everyone’s detriment–are a luxury no one can afford.
-An ERP helps to bring business goals and planning out into the light of day where teams can share effortlessly with one another.
-This allows teams to compare notes across departments, helping everyone move toward those big business goals.
+Business silos—where teams work independent of one another to everyone’s detriment—greatly reduce company productivity.
+An ERP helps businesses publicize their goals and teams share their plans with one another.
+Teams who have access to the same data can compare notes across departments, helping everyone move toward those big business goals.

 Standardization of manufacturing processes

 For large manufacturing corporations with several facilities, sharing manufacturing plans and best practices can be vital for product and process standardization.
 ERP systems allow manufacturing teams to store manuals, blueprints, regulatory information, and vital statistics for each process in a single, searchable location.
-This allows processes to be replicated across county and country lines without sacrificing quality or speed.
+This allows different parts of the company to replicate processes across county and country lines without sacrificing quality or speed.

-Whether it’s the number of widgets or the humans that install them, it’s costly to keep more resources on hand than you need.
+Whether it’s the number of widgets your company makes or the humans that install them, keeping more resources on hand than you need costs money.
 ERP solutions provide inventory tracking and analysis that allows companies to run leaner.
-Using technology like RFID tags, geofencing, and biometric data, ERP systems can track assets through their entire lifecycle from supply to sale, and many ERP systems will suggest inventory improvements over time.
+Using technology like RFID tags, geofencing, and biometric data, ERP systems can track assets through their entire lifecycle from supply to sale.
+And many ERP systems will suggest inventory improvements over time.
 With reduced inventories, companies can repurpose storage space and cut down on their payroll costs.

 Standardization of human resources information

 Many ERP solutions provide Core HR products like payroll, scheduling, time clock, and benefits management.
-These were a logical extension of the types of software that connected the front of house, warehouse, and c-suite.
-With Core HR features, an ERP system can use the time clock software to calculate payroll and benefits, and managers can access employee information when building schedules.
-Because humans are often a company’s most expensive and valuable resource, it’s vital to connect the software that manages them with the rest of the enterprise’s data.
+These modules connect the front of house, warehouse, and C-suite.
+With core HR features, an ERP system can use the time clock software to calculate payroll and benefits, and managers can access employee information when building schedules.
+Because employees are a company’s most expensive and valuable resource, it’s vital to connect the software that manages them with the rest of the enterprise’s data.

 Onboarding and time to market

-The ERP software market has exploded in the last 25 years, providing companies with lots of options for both single license and subscription SaaS products with varying price ranges.
-Depending on the features your company needs, an ERP software can range from a couple dollars a month per user at the SMB level to many thousands of dollars a month for an enterprise corporation.
+The ERP software market has exploded in the last 25 years, providing companies with lots of options for both single license and subscription SaaS products in varying price ranges.
+Depending on the features your company needs, an ERP software can range from a couple dollars per user, per month at the SMB level to many thousands of dollars a month for an enterprise corporation.
 Refer to individual vendors on the Products page for more detailed information.

-Any ERP software purchase should be carefully considered, not only because it can be so pricy, but also because of the amount of data each of these systems potentially manage.
+Carefully consider any ERP software purchase.
+These systems can be expensive and will potentially manage the majority of your company’s data.
 You want to make sure you’ve chosen the right software before you start porting over all your databases.
-To ease your transition, ask your ERP partner if they provide onboarding support like data upload and integrations to other systems.
+To ease your transition, ask your ERP partner if they provide onboarding support for data upload and integrations with other systems.
 You’ll also want to check that your ERP lets you own your data with easy exporting.